FLETCHER MEMORIAL LIBRARY~ LUDLOW, VT

 HOURS: 10AM -6PM Daily

-And what a Spectacular Walk with a Breathtaking Sunset of Lake Champlain!
+What a Spectacular Walk with a Breathtaking Sunset of Lake Champlain!

 PicturePhoto by Jill Tofferi

-Vermont History Museum: Located in Montpelier, VT https://vermonthistory.org/museum/
+Vermont History Museum: Located in Montpelier, http://vermonthistory.org/museum/

-Vermont Historic Pass: Admission to many sites throughout VT https://vermonthistory.org/museum/
+Vermont Historic Pass: Admission to many sites throughout VT, https://vermonthistory.org/museum/

 Vermont State Park Pass: Admission to many parks throughout VT (Click Pix)